lassekongo83/zuki-themes/README.md

 Zuki themes for GNOME, Xfce and more.

-Master branch is for GNOME 3.22.
+Master branch is for GNOME 3.24 (Should work with 3.20 and 3.22 as well.)
-3.20 branch can be found here: https://github.com/lassekongo83/zuki-themes/tree/3.20 3.18 branch can be found here: https://github.com/lassekongo83/zuki-themes/tree/3.18 (For Ubuntu 16.04 LTS and Linux Mint 18)
+3.22 branch can be found here: https://github.com/lassekongo83/zuki-themes/tree/3.22 3.20 branch can be found here: https://github.com/lassekongo83/zuki-themes/tree/3.20 3.18 branch can be found here: https://github.com/lassekongo83/zuki-themes/tree/3.18 (For Ubuntu 16.04 LTS and Linux Mint 18)